phonchi/Computational-CryoEM/README.md

 > Chen, S. et al. High-resolution noise substitution to measure overfitting and validate resolution in 3D structure determination by single particle electron cryomicroscopy.
 Ultramicroscopy 135, 24–35 (2013).

 ## Sharpen and filtering in [CryoSparc](https://discuss.cryosparc.com/t/how-is-the-non-uniform-refinement-map-filtered-map-created/4388)
-The `map_filtered` output in non-uniform refinement is generated as follows, after refinement has converged:
+The `map_filtered` output in non-uniform refinement is generated as follows after refinement has converged:

 1. both raw, unfiltered halfmaps are averaged together
 2. the raw map is filtered using the Gold-Standard FSC curve